David Caygill: Opposition (1990–1996)

 Over the course of the parliamentary term Caygill had been privately contemplating retiring from politics.
 On 7 June he informed Clark that he had decided to stand down at the election.
 Caygill announced his retirement on 11 June 1996 to a surprised caucus, after which Cullen was elected as his successor as deputy leader unopposed.
 He said there had been no pressure on him to quit but hoped it would provide the "circuit-breaker" to Labour's troubles.
 At the 1996 election, Caygill retired from Parliament.
+In an interview that year, Caygill described his own ideology in saying "you don't want a strong economy for the sake of the kudos that the country might get, though there are some benefits in that.
+You want it because of the advantage that a strong economy can confer in terms of not just higher living standards but more equal living standards.
+There is, in my view, a distributive responsibility in government."